vial-kb/vial-kb.github.io/docs/docs/encoders.md

 ### Notable differences in Vial from QMK
 - In Vial, the layers are denoted by numbers only and cannot be named.
 If you are working from an existing QMK keymap, these need to be changed to reflect this.
 - Encoder mapping ***replaces*** the older QMK style with encoder callbacks, which needs to be removed from the Vial `keymap.c` for your firmware to compile and work properly.
-They should, however, be left intact in the default keymap for backwards compatability with QMK.
+They should, however, be left intact in the default keymap for backwards compatibility with QMK.

 ### WARNING!
 Do ***NOT*** edit the number '2' in this line: